 You might also like: Faro: Historic Bike-Tour

 Discover the natural beauty and wildlife of this protected wetland, a paradise for bird watchers.
-Ria Formosa is sheltered from the sea by 5 barrier islands and 2 peninsulas.
+5 barrier islands and 2 peninsulas shelter Ria Formosa from the sea.
 A unique coastal lagoon which is constantly changing due to the continuous movement of winds, currents and tides.
-A pleasant and comfortable way of exploring the Ria Formosa Natural Park is to take a boat trip.
+A pleasant and comfortable way of exploring the Ria Formosa Natural Park is on one of the boat trips from Faro.

 You might also enjoy a bike tour along the coast to discover the saltpans, marshlands and beautiful beaches.